maptimebmore/historical-street-car-mapping/docs/WEBMAP_TUTORIAL.md

         return label;
     });
     ```
-1. Here, bindPopup is taking a new function that will be run on every `event` where you click on a line.
+1. Here, `bindPopup` is taking a new function that will be run on every `event` where you click on a line.
 The function picks apart the attributes (the properties) on the geojson feature and then returns some simple HTML.
 Since it is just HTML, you could add a lot of detail and complexity to the popup, depending on your data.
 1. Okay, that is really it.
 Time to deploy to Heroku to see it all in action.
     ```SH
     git add .
     git commit -am "STEP 4: I've come so far!" git push heroku master
-    git push
     ```
 1. Use `heroku open` to load your map.
+1. And run `git push` to push it to your repo.
 1. One thing you might have noticed, if we didn't commit our `.env` file, then how does Heroku know how to connect to the database?
 The variable `DATABASE_URL` is also set by Heroku for the primary DB we attached to our app, so by telling `/api/streetcars.js` to use `process.env.DATABASE_URL` it is able to grab the correct value from within the Heroku environment.
 Magic 🧙‍, https://devcenter.heroku.com/articles/heroku-postgresql#designating-a-primary-database.
 1. Congratulations on getting through the whole thing.
 I hope you learned a few things along the way.